The Possession: Production

-The film was shot in 2011 up till post production in July.
+The film was shot in 2011, followed by post-production in July of that year.

 Bornedal stated that he was drawn to The Possession's script, having seen it as more of an allegory for divorce than as a true horror film.
 Actors Sedgwick and Morgan were brought in to play the Breneks; Morgan chose to participate after seeing Calis' audition tape.
 Parts of the movie were filmed at a former mental institution, Riverview Hospital in Coquitlam, British Columbia.

-The owner of the dybbuk box, Jason Haxton, offered to send it to producer Sam Raimi, who was both interested and reluctant.
+Jason Haxton, the then-owner of the supposed dybbuk box discussed in the original "A Jinx in a Box?" article on which the film was based, offered to send it to producer Sam Raimi, who was interested yet reluctant.
 Raimi laughingly told an Entertainment Weekly interviewer, "I didn't want anything to do with it.
 I'm scared of the thing."
 He also told the interviewer that he was raised in a Conservative Jewish home: "You don't hear about dybbuks when you go to synagogue.
 I know the demonic lore of The Exorcist.
-But what does my faith believe about demonic possession? ...
+But what does my faith believe about demonic possession? [...]
 The stories chilled me to the bone."
 Jeffrey Dean Morgan felt similarly: "In the research I did, I started getting creeped out.
 My girlfriend was like, 'Let's just make sure that we don't actually go near the real Dybbuk Box.'"

 "We were like, 'Hell, no,'" recalls screenwriter Juliet Snowden. "'We don't want to see it.
 Don't send us a picture of it.'"

 Director Ole Bornedal said, "Some really weird things happened.
 I've never stood underneath a neon light before that wasn't lit, that all of a sudden exploded.
 The worst thing was, five days after we wrapped the movie, all the props burned.
 This storage house in Vancouver burned down to the ground, and the fire department does not know the cause.
 I'm not a superstitious man, and I would like to say, 'Yeah, it's just a coincidence.'"

 Release

 Critical reception

-The film has received mixed reviews from critics, although it received positive feedback from audiences.
-It currently holds a rating of 38% on Rotten Tomatoes based on 99 reviews, with an average rating of 5.19/10.
-The general consensus states, "It may be based on a true story, but that doesn't excuse the way The Possession repeatedly falls back on hoary ghost movie clichés – or the unintentional laughs it provides."
-On Metacritic, the film holds a score of 45/100, indicating "mixed or average reviews", based on scores from 26 critics.
+The film received mixed-to-negative reviews from critics, although it received positive feedback from audiences.
+On Rotten Tomatoes it has a rating of 39% based on reviews from 101 critics, with an average rating of 4.8/10.
+The site's consensus states, "It may be based on a true story, but that doesn't excuse the way The Possession repeatedly falls back on hoary ghost movie clichés – or the unintentional laughs it provides."
+On Metacritic, the film holds a score of 45 out of 100, indicating "mixed or average reviews", based on reviews from 26 critics.
+Audiences polled by Cinemascore gave it a grade B, an above-average for the horror genre.

-However, Roger Ebert gave the film 3 1/2 stars, writing "The Exorcist has influenced a lot of films, and [The Possession] is one of the better ones".
+Roger Ebert of the Chicago Sun-Times gave the film 3 1/2 stars, writing, "The Exorcist has influenced a lot of films, and The Possession is one of the better ones".
 Richard Roeper also gave the movie a B+.